eegsynth/eegsynth/doc/matrixmixer.md

 ![matrix mixer](figures/erica_synths_matrix_mixer.jpg)

+The [MTX9](http://www.futuresoundsystems.co.uk/mtx9.html) from Future Sound Systems is another nice example, which even comes with a dry-wipe marker to write the labels on the module.

-The matrix mixer can be implemented using the combination of the launchpad and postprocessing modules.
+In the EEGsynth the matrix mixer can be implemented using the combination of the launchpad and postprocessing modules.
 The corresponding postprocessing.ini would look like this

 ```
 [input]